 There are, of course, other amazing FireBlades (or Fireblades).

 In 2017 for example Honda made a huge splash with their CBR1000RR SP.
 And their 2020 CBR1000RR-R is ridiculously powerful and comes with all the rider aids that the Yamaha R1 has been touting since… 2015?

 These days, the mantle for the best superbike is typically battled between the Ducati Panigale V4R, the Yamaha R1M, and the BMW S1000RR.
 I mean, the other litre-class motorbikes I haven’t mentioned are amazing in their own individual rights.
 If the Honda isn’t competing in that league, it’s not because it’s far behind.
 I just mean that in magazines and forums it’s not one of the main contenders unless you ask the Honda faithful.

 And for me, that’s the attraction of the Fireblade.
 As I pointed out in my story, the CBR900RR kicked off the entire lightweight “litre bike” wave.

 At time of original writing this was actually still available at Gold Coast Honda (but has now sold!).

-The things that held me back were: a) I had three motorcycles in my garage already (and it’s not even my garage… thanks, Riaz!
-You’re the best brother!), and b) it’s not really a great motorcycle for the street.
+The things that held me back were: a) I had three motorcycles in my garage already (and it wasn’t even my garage… thanks, I have the best brothers!), and b) it’s not really a great motorcycle for the street.